cosenary/Simple-PHP-Cache/README.markdown

 Basically the caching class stores its data in files in the JSON format.
 These files will be created if you store data under a Cache name.

 If you set a new Cache name with `setCache()`, a new cache file will be generated.
 The Cache will store all further data in the new file.
-The Setter method allows you to switch between the differnet Cache files.
+The Setter method allows you to switch between the different Cache files.

 ## Quick Start ##